YPares/arpligner/README.md

 ## Implementation & supported plugin formats

 Arpligner is implemented in C++ with [JUCE 7](https://juce.com/), and therefore should support a variety of systems and plugin formats.
-For now, I'm providing VST3 builds for Linux and Windows x64, but you can have a look under the `Builds` folder for supported platforms.
+I'm providing VST3 and standalone app builds for Linux, Windows and OSX (x64), but you can have a look under the `Builds` folder for supported platforms.
 The [project file](Arpligner.jucer) for [Projucer](https://juce.com/discover/projucer) is also provided if you want to generate build files for other platforms or other plugin formats.
 Arpligner has